bgbaroo/express-demo/src/domain/usecases/util/README.md

 although [_hash collisions_](https://en.wikipedia.org/wiki/Hash_collision)
 are still possible.

-As hash functions are one-way function, computing a hash from a given input is cheap, but computing the input from a given hash is extremely expensive.
+As hash functions are one-way functions, computing a hash from a given input is cheap - but computing the input from a given hash is extremely expensive.

 ## [Cryptanalysis attack](https://en.wikipedia.org/wiki/Cryptanalysis)

 Attackers usually use [_brute-force attacks_](https://en.wikipedia.org/wiki/Brute-force_attack)
-to reverse hashes, by trying every possible combinations of inputs and feed them to hash function to see one produces a matching hash.
+to _crack_ hashes, by trying every possible combinations of inputs and feed them to the same hash function to see which one produces a match to a known hash.

-Another class of attack is [_rainbow table attack_](https://en.wikipedia.org/wiki/Rainbow_table), where the attacker pre-computes hashes of so many possible combinations of the input into a lookup table, and then do a table lookup to see which entry matches the hash being attacked.
+Another class of attack is [_rainbow table attack_](https://en.wikipedia.org/wiki/Rainbow_table), where the attacker pre-computes hashes of so many possible combinations of the input into a lookup table, and then perform a lookup to see which entry matches the known hash being attacked.

+Rainbow attacks on password hashes are generally done by pre-computed lookup table of popular passwords and their hashes.
+Passwords like `1234` or `guest` are already in these pre-computed tables.

-The rainbow table attacks are sometimes known as dictionary attacks.
+The rainbow table attacks are sometimes known as dictionary attacks due to its key-value nature.

-Cryptographic hash functions differ from normal hash functions in that they (crypto) are designed to be appropriate for use with other cryptography applications, and thus are more resilient and expensive to brute-force attacks.
+Cryptographic hash functions differ from normal hash functions in that they (crypto hashes) are designed to be appropriate for use in other cryptography applications, and thus are more resilient and expensive to brute-force attacks.

 # Password hashing

-Password hashing is a security practice in which plaintext passwords are given to a cryptographic hash and later saved to the database instead of the user's actual password.
+Password hashing is a security practice in which plaintext passwords are fed into a cryptographic hash function to generate the password's hash, which is later saved to the database instead of the user's actual plaintext password.

 This means that if bad actors had access to our database, user's passwords are still safe, unless the attacker does